StabbyCutyou/rapp/README.md

 rapp new my_new_rapp
 ```

-The only requirement is that the directory must not exist / be empty, as a safegaurd against accidentally overwriting any existing projects or Rapps.
+The only requirement is that the directory must not exist as a safegaurd against accidentally overwriting any existing projects.
 Otherwise, thats it!

 If the command executed successuflly, you should see a report displaying the folders and files that Rapp created for you.
 After that, you're ready to start building your app!